teamhanko/hanko/backend/docs/Config.md

     domain: ""
     ## http_only ##
     #
-    # Sets whether the cookie is a http only cookie or can be read by javascript.
+    # Sets whether the cookie is a http-only cookie or can be accessed by javascript.
     #
     # Default value: true
     #